Laure Laco firstname.lastname@example.org

 Anne Weiss email@example.com

-Weiss has long been the coach of the social studies squad of the Andrean Superbowl Academic Team, a six unit team which works very hard on a single different topic every year.
-It is a rewarding if challenging job to encourage students in areas as different as Indiana in the Civil War or the Vikings.
+Weiss has long been the coach of the social studies squad of the Andrean Superbowl Academic Team, a six-unit team which works very hard on a single different topic every year.

 Andrean has always been an exciting place to teach.
 For Weiss, it is a school with a mission, an enterprise that truly believes that it is a community where everyone works as a family to help students achieve spiritually, academically, and personally.

 “Be not forgetful to entertain strangers, for thereby some have entertained angels unawares.”
 Hebrews 13:2

 Eric is entering his sixth school year and his first at Andrean High School.
 He graduated from Calumet College of St. Joseph (‘09) where he lettered in Baseball and Track & Field.
 After graduating, he worked at Griffith Middle School as an ISTEP Remediation Interventionist and a volunteer football coach.
 In 2010, Eric was hired at the Hammond Academy of Science & Technology in Hammond, IN, where he taught middle and high school Social Studies and was the Head Varsity Baseball coach.
 Last year, Eric taught at the historic Saint Patrick High School in Chicago, IL where he taught Religion, Economics, and Business Law while serving as an assistant football & baseball coach.
 At Andrean High School, Eric will be teaching Economics, Psychology, and Theology.